Portfolio Entertainment

-Portfolio Entertainment is a Canadian television production and film distribution company.
+Portfolio Entertainment Inc. is a Canadian television production and film distribution company owned by 9 Story Media Group.
 It was founded in 1991 by Lisa Olfman and Joy Rosen with a focus on children's programming, later expanding into primetime and movie production.
 The company distributes television programming internationally to more than 90 countries, with about four-fifths of its catalogue being in-house productions.